tux2603/mc-freezetag/README.md

-# mc-freezetag
+# mc-ctf
-Minecraft freezetag datapack
+Minecraft capture the flag